magento/architecture/design-documents/testing/integration/data-fixtures.md

 }
 ```
 With the `as` and `require` keywords, we'll be able to inject data and resolve dependencies between fixtures.
-The `as` keyword is used for aliasing a fixture and the `require` keyword is used to declare fixtures dependencies on each other using fixtures aliases.
+The `as` keyword is used for aliasing fixtures and the `require` keyword is used to declare fixtures dependencies on each other using fixtures aliases.

-The method `collectTotalsDataFixture` deducted from the test name with suffix `DataFixture` is the data provider for all fixtures defined for test case.
-Test class fixture data provider method would be `dataFixture`.
+The method `collectTotalsDataFixture()` deducted from the test name with suffix `DataFixture` is the data provider for all fixtures defined for test case.
+Test case class fixture data provider method would be simply `dataFixture()`.
 The data fixture provider should return an associative array with fixtures aliases as key and data to overwrite the corresponding fixture data.
 The data fixture provider uses `@` before attribute name to resolve dependencies.
-The `@` prefixed attribute value must be an associative array which keys are dependent fixtures aliases and values are an array containing the relationship data.
+The `@` prefixed attribute value can be a _string_ or an associative array which keys are depending fixtures aliases and values are an array containing the relationship data.

-In the example above, `Magento/Catalog/_files/product_virtual.php`, `Magento/Customer/_files/customer.php`, `Magento/Customer/_files/customer_address.php` and `Magento/Checkout/_files/quote.php` are respectively aliased as _virtualProduct_, _customer_, _customerAddress_ and _quote_.
-`Magento/Customer/_files/customer_address.php` requires _customer_ (`Magento/Customer/_files/customer.php`) and `Magento/Checkout/_files/quote.php` requires _virtualProduct_ (`Magento/Catalog/_files/product_virtual.php`) and _customer_ (`Magento/Customer/_files/customer.php`) fixtures.
-The data fixture provider overwrites the fixtures _virtualProduct_, _customerAddress_ and _quote_ data as well as resolves fixtures dependencies using the `@` keyword.
+In the example above, the data fixture provider overwrites the fixtures _virtualProduct_, _customerAddress_ and _quote_ data as well as resolves fixtures dependencies using the `@` keyword.

+**Examples**

 ```php
 #Magento/Catalog/_files/product_virtual.php